 For the transmission lines component, a project engineering and supervision consultant has been procured and the design and bidding documents have been prepared, all the three countries launched the bidding documents for the transmission lines component.
 Rwanda has signed the two EPC contracts and contractor for the transmission line mobilized to site.
 Whereas, Tanzania finalized the bids evaluation and contract negotiations but awaiting clearance from authorities and Burundi is evaluating the bids proposals.
 The transmission lines construction are expected to be completed by September 2020.

-The EU-AITF technical assistance grant finances the recruitment of an international consultant to handle the procurement process in collaboration with the project implementation agencies, REGIDESO, EWSA and TANESCO, and the provision of procurement training for the staff of the three executing agencies.
+The EU-AITF technical assistance grant finances the recruitment of an international consultant to handle the procurement process in collaboration with the project implementation agencies, REGIDESO, REG/EDCL (the former EWSA) and TANESCO, and the provision of procurement training for the staff of the three executing agencies.

 This is critical for a timely start-up of the project procurement activities and hence for the achievement of the benefits associated with the project in terms of regional and economic development.
 The contract with the selected individual procurement consultant was signed in March 2015 and the consultant has completed its assignment, which were assisting the implementing agencies in the preparation of Terms of Reference, Request for Proposals for recruitment of project engineering and supervision consultant, shortlisting of consulting firms, evaluation of proposals, preparation of contract documents, negotiation with the recommended consulting firm and contract signing.